Bricktech2000/Notes/notes/antisocial personality disorder.md

 sociopaths, in their unskilled way, may get into a relationship but still remain very cold and rejecting

-the psychopath makes a better criminal as sociopaths are somewhat messy, sloppy or reactive (see [[reaction vs response]]). _the sociopath is the bar fighter. the psychopath will kill that same person three days later methodically_
+the psychopath makes a better criminal as sociopaths are somewhat messy, sloppy or reactive (see [[reaction]]). _the sociopath is the bar fighter. the psychopath will kill that same person three days later methodically_